– Update: 18 september 2022 –

 Prince was my hero.
 A true star, a great musician and a groundbreaking artist.
 But in todays ears, the classic Prince albums from 1978-1989 all sound terribly thin.
 This lasted for 12 albums, and 12 years.
 There were never any Prince remasters released.
 That’s sad.

 And strange.
 Didn’t we notice?
 Why can’t I remember it didn’t sound good?
-With that sound, how could the hits be that big?
-Could it be that Radio rescued it all, with all their expensive equipment?
+How can you have big massive hits, with that thin sound?
+Could it be that the radio rescued it all, with all their expensive equipment?
 On vinyl it sounds better, why?
-But other music from that time sounds great, so what happened here?
-From Graffiti Bridge on all newer Prince albums sound superb.
-So: who fucked it up then?
+Other music from that time sounds great, so what happened here?
+From Graffiti Bridge, the new Prince albums all sound superb.
+So: who fucked it up?
 Was it Warner, were they incompetent?
-Was the bad sound one of the reasons that Prince broke up with Warner?
+Was the bad sound the reason that Prince broke up with Warner?

 So many questions… But I found one answer.
 Being a digital designer I can dive into new software solutions.
 So what I did, is do some “Audio Mastering” myself.

 Mastering seems to be mostly about Equalizing, some Limiting and just a little Compression.
 For the classic Prince albums, that was all it took.
 Now they sound incredible!
 I can’t share these remasters – there are laws against that.
 But check out the samples below – you won’t believe it!

 UPDATE: Purple Rain has been remastered in 2015, but not very good.
-The old vinyl version still sounds better.
+The old vinyl version still sounds way better.

 Prince remasters: how to Do It Yourself – Mastering Basics

-No need to wait for Warner.
-You can do it yourself.
 You only need some audio-software, like iZotope Ozone, which is super-high end stuff, or any software that can do EQ, limiting and compressing.
 There’s even free software like Audacity that can do the trick.